kaduAS/javascript-learning/projects/Zelda Invetory/README.md

 ## Projects

-### Zelda: A Link to the Past – Inventory System
+### Zelda

-An interactive and dynamic inventory management application inspired by *The Legend of Zelda: A Link to the Past*.
+An interactive and dynamic inventory management application inspired by *The Legend of Zelda*.
 This project allows users to add, categorize, and manage items with Zelda-themed icons, offering a visually immersive experience.
 The UI is styled to match the dark, mysterious atmosphere of Hyrule’s adventures.

 **Core JavaScript Concepts Applied:**